President says one person infected 533 with coronavirus at Ghana fish factory

 “All 533 persons were infected by one person,” President Akufo-Addo said.
 He did not provide details of how the disease spread in the facility or if safety measures had been in place.

-He said that the 533 positive cases, which represents around 11.3% of Ghana’s total infections, were part of a backlog of about 921 cases going back as far as April 26 that are only recently being reported.
+He said that the 533 positive cases, which represent around 11.3% of Ghana’s total infections, were part of a backlog of about 921 cases going back as far as 26 April that are only recently being reported.

 The new cases pushed Ghana’s total since the pandemic was first reported in the West African nation in mid-March to 4,700 as of Sunday night, the highest number of infections in West Africa.